Medically reviewed by Kristin Hall, FNP

 Given the limited effectiveness in preventing pregnancy and sexually transmitted infections (see below), spermicides should be used with a back-up form of protection.
 Generally, spermicides are used with female barrier methods like diaphragms and cervical caps, but they are also safe to use with condoms.

 Spermicide does not protect you against sexually transmitted infections (STIs).
-Back in the 1970s and '80s, it was believed it did.
-Lab tests suggested it could stop gonorrhea, chlamydia and other STIs, according to the World Health Organization.
+Back in the 1980s and '90s, it was believed it did.
+Lab tests suggested it could stop gonorrhea, chlamydia and other STIs, according to research.
 But trying to recreate those studies in humans was unsuccessful.

 As a matter of fact, some research indicates spermicide can actually increase your risks of contracting STIs, including HIV.
 It’s believed the ingredient nonoxynol-9 damages the lining of the vagina, making it susceptible to infection.
 If you use spermicides frequently, this damage and risk of infection is potentially higher.